-4.2 Sets
+4.2 Tuples and sets

-Sets consist of tuples.
-Each tuple can only be once in a set.
+A tuple is an ordered vector of fixed dimension where each component is either a number or a string.
+Sets consist of (a finite number of) tuples.
+Each tuple is unique within a set.
 The sets in ZIMPL are all ordered, but there is no particular order of the tuples.
-Sets are delimited by braces, $\{$ and $\}$, respectively.
-Tuples consist of components.
-The components are either numbers or strings.
-The components are ordered.
+Sets are delimited by braces, { and }, respectively.
 All tuples of a specific set have the same number of components.
 The type of the n-th component for all tuples of a set must be the same, i. e. they have to be either all numbers or all strings.
-The definition of a tuple is enclosed in angle brackets < and >, e.g.<1,2,"x">>.
+The definition of a tuple is enclosed in angle brackets < and >, e.g.<1,2,"x">.
 The components are separated by commas.
-If tuples are one-dimensional, it is possible to omit the tuple delimiters in a list of elements, but in this case they must be omitted from all tuples in the definition, e.g.<1,2,3 is valid while <1,2,3 is not.
+If tuples are one-dimensional, it is possible to omit the tuple delimiters in a list of elements, but in this case they must be omitted from all tuples in the definition, e.g.{1,2,3} is valid while {1,2,<3>} is not.